Félix Fénéon

 Félix Fénéon (/fr/; 22 June 1861 – 29 February 1944) was a French art critic, gallery director, writer and anarchist during the late 19th century and early 20th century.
 He coined the term Neo-Impressionism in 1886 to identify a group of artists led by Georges Seurat, and ardently promoted them.

-The Fénéon Prize was established in 1949 by his wife, Fanny Goubaux, from proceeds from the sale of his art collection.
+The Fénéon Prize was established in 1949 by his wife, Fanny Goubaux, from the proceeds of the sale of his art collection.

 Early life

 Fénéon was born in Turin, Italy in 1861 to Marie-Louise Jacquin (a Swiss schoolteacher) and Pierre Marie Jules Félix Fénéon (a French salesman).
 He was raised in Burgundy and educated at the Lycée Lamartine in Mâcon, passing the baccalauréat.

 After placing first in the civil service competitive examination for entry to the Ministry of War, Fénéon moved to Paris at the age of twenty and achieved the rank of chief clerk.
 During his time there he edited many literary works, including those of Rimbaud and Lautréamont, and helped to advance the fledgling pointillist movement under Georges Seurat.
 He was a regular at Mallarmé's salons on Tuesday evenings, and active in anarchist circles.